 Who doesn’t love wildflowers?
 They bring joy and magic to any shimmer of sadness.
 Wildflowers remind us that there’s beauty in the world.
 In ode to the rejuvenation of spring and summer, we can all be mindful to the benefits of wildflowers.
 They are more than just whimsical, wildflowers attract bees as they provide the first bounty of nectar to a season of botanical vibrance.
-If you’re looking for more wildflowers in your life, you can create and grow a meadow right in your backyard.
+If you’re looking for more wildflowers in your life, you can create and grow a meadow right in your backyard and help the bee population.

 If you don’t have much experience growing wildflowers, it’s a good idea to start small.
 Here are a few pointers to get you started on a small scale meadow at home.